yegor256/blog/_drafts/_sibit.md

 c93a36feb31712c390a78b37337cb85d45d3b2f9f6e55108bde32477cbabac5f
 {% endhighlight %}

-Every time you call `sibit generate`, you will get a new private key.
+Every time you call `sibit generate` you will get a new private key.
 It is just a random piece of text (well, a large hex number).
 Then, you create an [address](https://en.bitcoin.it/wiki/Address) from your private key.
 Each private key has exactly one address.